AyushIyankan/Simple-Color-Picker/README.md

 To run the project on chrome, follow these steps:

 ### Installation
-1. Clone the repo and extract archive
+1. Clone the repo or extract archive
    ```js
    git clone https://github.com/AyushIyankan/Simple-Color-Picker.git
    ```